craftcms/docs/docs/commerce/3.x/orders-carts.md

 ![Copy load cart URL context menu option](./assets/copy-load-cart-url.png)

+You can also do this directly from an order edit page by choosing the gear icon and then **Copy load cart URL**.

 To do this programmatically, you’ll need to create an absolute URL for the endpoint and include a reference to the desired cart number.

 This example sets `loadCartUrl` to an absolute URL the customer can access to load their cart.
 Again we’re assuming a `cart` object already exists for the cart that should be loaded: